gavintreseder/pof/README.md

 >>> pip install poetry
 >>> poetry install

 In some instances notebooks may not detect the venv and may need to be linked the ipykernel.
-If the unittests are passing, but executing the notebooks raise ModuleNotFoundError then this is the likely cause
+If the unittests are passing, but executing the notebooks raises ModuleNotFoundError then this is the likely cause

 >>> ipython kernel install --user --name=.venv